 It is common to think that customers are the drivers of our business.
-And while this is true, imagine what would happen if all employees from your company decided to take a couple days off, stay home, and watch Netflix?
+And while this is true, imagine what would happen if all employees from your company decided to take a couple of days off, stay home, and watch Netflix?
 This would be a disaster.
-Yet many companies still don't see the importance of designing a better employee experience.
+Yet, many companies still don't see the importance of designing a better employee experience.

 Here are a few down-to-earth points as to why you should take employee experience seriously: